Skip to content

 • IP reputation monitoring

-You don’t need a dedicated deliverability team, we’ve built one into the platform.
+You do not need an internal deliverability team.
+It is built into the platform.

 3. Flexible Integration: SMTP or API

-Whether you prefer plug-and-play SMTP or a programmable API, MailChannels supports both methods with straightforward setup.
+Prefer plug-and-play SMTP or programmable API control.
+MailChannels supports both with straightforward setup.

 Comparing the Providers: Feature Snapshot